Signatures, Lipschitz-free spaces, and paths of persistence diagrams: Paths of Persistence Diagrams and the Path Signature

 While the signature from this section may not be directly amenable to computation, it forms a foundation for the investigation of stochastic time-varying systems using persistent homology.
-In particular, the results of this section hold in the much more general setting of \emph{rough paths}, an approach to stochastic analysis which has led to influential developments in stochastic differential equations~\cite{friz_course_2020}.
-When studying time-varying systems in the presence of noise, the bounded variation hypothesis often does not hold.
-For example, Brownian motion has unbounded $p$ variation for $p \leq 2$.
-Rough paths allow us to work with bounded $p$- variation paths for arbitrary $p \geq 1$ by enriching the path with information from higher iterated integrals.
-Thus, the theory of rough paths may allow us to describe the persistent homology of stochastic time-varying systems, which we leave to future work.
+In particular, the results of this section hold in the much more general setting of \emph{rough paths}, an approach to stochastic analysis which allows us to perform integrals of highly irregular paths~\cite{friz_course_2020}.
+When studying time-varying systems in the presence of irregular noise such as Brownian motion (which has unbounded $p$ variation for $p \leq 2$ a.s.~), the bounded variation hypothesis often does not hold.
+For example, consider a stochastic point cloud $\bB(t)$ consisting of two independent Brownian motions $B(t)$ and $B'(t)$.
+At each time point $t$, the reduced $H_0$ persistence diagram has exactly one point $\PD_0(\bB(t)) = \{(0, |B(t)-B'(t)|/2)\}$, which will also be of unbounded variation.
+Thus, rough paths may allow us to describe the persistent homology of stochastic time-varying systems, which we leave to future work.